erlend-sh/learndiscourse/_en/developers/hacking/embedding-discourse-comments-via-javascript.md

 1. Visit **Admin &gt; Customize &gt; Embedding** on your Discourse install.

-2. Enter one or more `embeddable hosts`.
+2. Create at least one embeddable host.
 This should be the hostname (domain) where you want to embed your comments.
 In this case the host is `example.com` -- note the lack of `http://` and path.

+  * (optional) - if you supply a category alongside the host you are entering, posts imported from that host will automatically end up in that category.
+Different hosts can post to different categories.

-3. Enter the name of a user on your discourse who will create topics in the `embed by username` field.
+3. Fill in the name of a user on your discourse who will create topics in the `Embed by Username` field.
 Let's assume our discourse has a user called eviltrout, so the value is `eviltrout`.

 4. Insert the following HTML on the web page at `http://example.com/blog/entry-123.html`